 8. Experience the Religious Fervor of Holy Week in Chinchón

 50 minutes (37 miles) | Spanish Easter Folklore | Local Product Tasting

-Visiting the Plaza Mayor in Chichón is like jumping back in time; its atmosphere is truly unique.
+Visiting the Plaza Mayor in Chichón is like jumping back in time.
+Its atmosphere is truly unique.
 During Easter, the Passion of Christ is enacted live, and it’s a powerful way to experience the Spanish fervor of Holy Week, known here as Semana Santa.

-How to get to Chinchón
+How to get there: Chinchón

 7. Discover the Best Preserved Roman Aqueduct in Segovia

 1.25 hours (56 miles) | UNESCO Sites | Roman, Moorish, and Spanish Architecture

 The Roman aqueduct in Segovia, with its 167 arches, is one of the best preserved in Spain.
 It is a quintessential city postcard, but the city holds plenty more attractions.
 The Alcazár and its tower have great views over the city.
 Two of my favorite spots are the cathedral and the Jewish Quarter, an excellent area to taste traditional dishes.